kiselevskaya/Python/experiments/34_question_and_solutions/03_stacks_and_queues/README.md

     (2) A disk is slid off the top of one tower onto the next tower.
     (3) A disk can only be placed on top of a larger disk.
     Write a program to move the disks from the first tower to the last using stacks.

+my_queue.py

+    Implement a MyQueue class which implements a queue using two stacks.